brianmcdonald/SiteMapping.Guide/part1/identify-requirements.md

 ## Stakeholders
 While it is somewhat approach-dependent, typically will involve the following stakeholders:
-- Affected population is sites, who need to be consulted before imagery collection, to make sure they are informed, consent to the activity and to avoid any risks or misunderstandings.
+- Affected population in sites, who need to be consulted before imagery collection, to make sure they are informed, consent to the activity and to avoid any risks or misunderstandings.
 - Humanitarian actors, who can feed into the design process and the process of prioritization of which and how many sites to visit.
 - Authorities, who are an important interlocutor for approvals as well as the use of the maps and handover of expertise and equipment in the case of capacity development for future scenarios